jc4-mp/docs.jc4mp.com/docs/client-api/player.md

 #### `Player:DisableAbility(ability: Ability)`

-Disables an ability for a given Player. `ability` must be one of these abilities from the global `Ability` table (shown above).
+Disables an ability for a given Player. `ability` must be one of the abilities from the global `Ability` table (shown above).

 Example of disabling the local player's ability to use the grappling hook:

 ```lua
 Players.Local():GetGamePlayer():EnableAbility(Ability.GrapplingHook)
 ```

+#### `Player:IsAbilityEnabled(ability: Ability)`

+Returns true if the given ability is enabled for the Player, false if disabled. `ability` must be one of the abilities from the global `Ability` table (shown above).

 #### `Player:GetAimPosition(): vec3`